The Postpartum Metabolic Floor: Why OB Advice Fails Moms After 35

 LIM is Built on Evidence, Not AI HypeThe Hacker News front page said companies are losing it under AI psychosis.
 Here is the four-point case for Legacy In Motion as the opposite — citation discipline, content-gate middleware, a real transformation photo, and a founder who works third shift at a psych hospital.

-Leptin signals satiety.
-Prolactin — the dominant hormone of lactation — suppresses leptin signaling at multiple points along the axis.
+Leptin tells your brain you're full.
+Prolactin — the hormone running the lactation show — suppresses leptin signaling at multiple points along the axis.

-Postpartum women show a measurable shift in fat deposition toward the visceral depot independent of total caloric intake.
-Chronic stress correlates with abdominal adiposity independent of intake.
+Hopkinson et al (Br J Nutrition 2008) found postpartum women shift fat deposition toward the visceral depot — independent of how much they're eating.
+Tomiyama (Psychoneuroendocrinology 2011) and Adam & Epel (Physiology and Behavior 2007) show chronic stress correlates with abdominal adiposity independent of intake.

 You can lose weight on the scale and still gain visceral fat in the cortisol-dominant state.

-The eleven-week scale stall is bad.
-The body composition under the scale is worse, and the office visit will not catch it because it does not measure it.
+The 11-week stall is bad.
+The body composition under the scale is worse.
+The office visit won't catch it because it doesn't measure it.

 Walking is good.
 Walking does not rebuild mitochondria.